Deepesh-create/Beer-Catalog/README.md

 # Beer-Catalog
-A Beer Catalog project is a fully microservice project with Spring boot backend and Angular client.
+A Beer Catalog project fully microservice build with Spring boot backend and Angular client.